Kotlin/kotlinx.serialization/docs/json.md

 A good example of custom JSON-specific serializer would be a deserializer that packs all unknown JSON properties into a dedicated field of `JsonObject` type.

-Let us add `UnknownProject` &ndash; class with basic `name` property and arbitrary details flattened into the same object:
+Let's add `UnknownProject` &ndash; a class with the `name` property and arbitrary details flattened into the same object:

 <!--- INCLUDE
 import kotlinx.serialization.descriptors.*